midnxghtpulse/labor-law-claims-analysis/README.md

 | severance payments | 14.17% | 18.41% | -4.24 p.p. |
 | overtime | 18.33% | 25.02% | -6.69 p.p. |

-the `difference` column shows how many percentage points above or below the trt5 baseline that theme appears in the selected court.
+the difference is expressed in percentage points.

+### comparison with the trt5 baseline

+instead of only ranking courts by raw volume, each court can be compared with the overall distribution found in the analyzed trt5 dataset. that makes it easier to spot where its subject profile differs from the baseline.

+for example:

+`fgts: +24.82 percentage points`

+or:

+`overtime: -6.69 percentage points`

 ### most common combinations

-the analysis also automatically finds the most frequent pairs of themes inside each court.
+the project also automatically identifies the five most frequent theme pairs within each court.

 for example, in the `1ª vara do trabalho de alagoinhas`: